TUS-Satolab/PhyloInfo/README.md

 # How To Use
-- Install required packages.
+- Install the necessary packages.
-- Set input sequences (FASTA format) and trees (Newick format) in the "Data loading" section.
+- Specify input sequences (FASTA format) and trees (Newick format) in the "Loading data" section.
-- Execute all cells in the notebook.
+- Run all cells in the notebook.
-- The script will output the amount of information in phylogenetic tree.
+- The script output the amount of information in a given phylogenetic tree.

 # Notes
 This script is still under development.